ACyphus/recipes/mums-shortbread.md

 4. Pierce the surface of the mixture with a fork
 5. Bake at 160c for 30 minutes, or until lightly golden
 6. Sprinkle some sugar over the shortbread just after baking

+### Tips and Notes

+1. Keeping the butter and mixture cool while you work them will help prevent the shortbread drying out while baking.
+The softer the butter is in the mixture, the more the butter will evaporate or melt out of the mixture during baking.
+  - If you are making the mixture by hand, your hands will add a lot of heat to the mix.
+Try to handle the mixture as little as possible, and use cold water to keep your hands cool.
+  - If you are using a mixer, the mixture should be kept cooler while it's worked.